dbushell/dbushell-2k15/src/data/blog/2011/2011-04-10-launching-xheight.md

 Last week I launched **[xheight.dbushell.com](http://xheight.dbushell.com)** as a blog for many more designers than just myself to discuss the theory of design from experience and aspirations.

-<blockquote><p>**xheight** aims to share the inner-most secrets of professional designers.
-On one hand, this blog will allow its authors to understand their own discipline, but more importantly, it will allow others a new perspective on what design can mean.</p></blockquote>
+> **xheight** aims to share the inner-most secrets of professional designers.
+On one hand, this blog will allow its authors to understand their own discipline, but more importantly, it will allow others a new perspective on what design can mean.

 As expected it's had a very positive reception, and why wouldn't it?
 Nothing helps us more in design than studying the approach of others. **xheight** is focusing on theory over practical techniques which for some is a difficult concept to grasp.
 Their loss!